flit/cpptemplate/README.rst

   for CRLF line endings.
 - The only way to output the variable substitution or control statement open block sequences is to substitute a string literal with that value, i.e. ``{$"{%"}``.
-- Nested for loops update the same "loop" variable.